 Decius Wade's appointment as Chief Justice was confirmed by the senate in March 1871 and his service as Montana's chief jurist lasted for a record four terms (sixteen years), the longest tenure for any Chief Justice in the history of the territory.
 During his tenure on the bench, Wade is remarked as authoring a prolific number of court opinions, so many in fact that it was said that "his opinions fill more than one half of the first six volumes of Montana Supreme Court Reports."
 Wade also served as a trial judge during his Supreme Court service, and in this capacity sentenced twelve men to hang.
 As past executions were usually reserved for Friday (hence the term "Hangman's Day"), Wade decided to break with this rather macabre tradition and sentenced a condemned man to be executed on a Thursday.
 As Wade later related, "I could not see but the fellow enjoyed it just as well as though Friday had been the day appointed, and I thought that poor abused Friday looked a little brighter the next morning."
 This interesting side note on Wade's judgeship later received mention in a Friday the 13th article in the Blacksburg, Virginia Free-Lance Star and is shown below.

 The Free Lance Star, Friday, April 13, 1990.

-While Wade's reputation as one of the territory's foremost jurists earned him wide repute, he also found time to author a law themed novel entitled Clare Lincoln in 1875.
-Set during the Civil War period, Clare Lincoln was completed by Wade during his "leisure hours while seeking rest from the arduous labors on the bench" and proved to be quite popular, receiving a substantial revue in the November 16, 1876 edition of The Nation.
+While Wade's reputation as one of the territory's foremost jurists earned him wide repute, he also found time to author a law-themed novel entitled Clare Lincoln in 1875.
+Set during the Civil War period, Clare Lincoln was completed by Wade during his "leisure hours while seeking rest from the arduous labors on the bench" and proved to be quite popular, receiving a substantial review in the November 16, 1876 edition of The Nation.